- ISRAEL21c - http://www.israel21c.org -

 To man the school, Elbit brought on a staff consisting primarily of reservists in the Israel Air Force specializing in UAV operations, payloads and mission planning.

 Over the last two years, the school has certified dozens of operators and maintenance personnel prior to deployments in Iraq and Afghanistan.
-Elbit was unwilling to provide specific information on national training delegations, but those certified include forces from the Australian and Canadian armies, Defense News
+Elbit was unwilling to provide specific information on national training delegations, but those certified include forces from the Australian and Canadian armies, Defense News reported.

 The Hermes certification generally involves one week of classroom training and one to two weeks of simulated training, with the remainder of the program dedicated to live UAV operations.